Properties of pedestrians walking in line without density constraint: Spontaneous choice of headway and velocity in density-free 1D flows

 Several hypotheses can be put forward to explain this difference.
 In both types of experiment, the participants were free to choose their heading (or local density) and their speed.
 In the circle, however, the periodic boundary conditions mean that all participants have the same average speed.
 The resulting speed is therefore the result of a tacit negotiation, which, like averaging, can lead to more stable values.

 It could be argued that in the line-free experiment, people were also free to choose their speed, provided it was lower than that of their predecessor.
-However, in this case there is no possibility of visual negotiation, and one may wonder if the higher speeds observed are not due to a social pressure resulting from the fact that each participant knows that his own speed will limit the speed of all his followers.
+However, in this case there is no possibility of visual negotiation, and one may wonder if the higher speeds observed are not due to a social pressure resulting from the fact that each participant knows that his own speed will limit the speed of all his followers. \redw{Actually, a more careful observation of the spatio-temporal plots (See Fig.~\ref{fig_stlf} in this paper or Fig.~7 in Suppl.
+Mat.) or of the individual trajectories (Fig.~11 in Suppl.
+Mat.) shows that in all realizations of the free line experiment, the average velocity of pedestrians tends to decrease with time.
+Still, if a lower velocity was more comfortable, pedestrians could have walked more slowly from the beginning, as their velocity is only upper bounded by their predecessor.
+This could indicate some kind of social pressure that limits abrupt velocity changes.
+In any case, we see in Fig.~\ref{fig_vdall}-top that the velocity is strongly varying \redw{between trials}, while the mean headway is much more constant over time.
+Note however that this almost constant mean value does not imply that all participants walk with the same headway, but rather that the average for each realization scans the whole distribution of possible headways, as illustrated by Fig.~12 in Suppl.
+Mat.}

-The fact that we observe lower speeds in the circle case could be related to the fact that curved trajectories are more difficult to follow from a locomotion point of view than straight lines.
+The fact that we observe lower speeds in the circle case \redw{(compared to line-free experiments)} could be related to the fact that curved trajectories are more difficult to follow from a locomotion point of view than straight lines.
 However, lower speeds could also be due to the need to make a collective decision about the circle, hence some attentional demand which can slow down the whole movement.

+\redw{ In Fig.~\ref{fig_vdall}-bottom we have superimposed our data to those from a one-dimensional flow experiment carried out in 2010 by Jelic et al~\cite{jelic2012a} in which the overall density was imposed: a (controlled) number of participants followed each other along a predefined circle.
+This figure therefore allows us to compare the characteristics of the movement of a queue when the density is controlled as in~\cite{jelic2012a} or left free as in our case. }

-It should be noted, however, that the circle experiments in this paper of this paper yield higher speeds than those of~\cite{jelic2012a} where participants had to walk along a wall.
+It should be noted that \redw{the speeds observed in the circle experiments of our paper, though lower than the ones of line-free experiments, still are higher} than those of~\cite{jelic2012a} where participants had \redw{also to walk along a circle, but close to} a wall.

 Regarding the variability of density in the circle experiment, it appears that participants choose it very early in the formation of the circle, a fact that will be discussed further in section~\ref{sect_circ}.
 This may lead to more atypical density choices.